camunda/camunda-docs/docs/self-managed/zeebe-deployment/kubernetes/helm/installing-helm.md

 All Docker images will be downloaded to your local KIND cluster, so it might take some time for the services to get started.
 :::

-You can check the progress of your deployment by checking if the Kubernetes PODs are up and running with the following:
+Review the progress of your deployment by checking if the Kubernetes PODs are up and running with the following:

 ```
 > kubectl get pods